wangxi-14/wangxi-14.github.io/_pages/publications.md

 - **Foundations and Trends in Riemannian Online Learning**
    **Xi Wang** and Guodong Shi*
-   submitted to Foundations and Trends® in Machine Learning, Under Review.
+   Submitted to Foundations and Trends® in Machine Learning, Under Review.

 - **Geometry-preserving Numerical Scheme for Riemannian Stochastic Differential Equations**
   **Xi Wang** and Victor Solo*